 Innovation, Education, Collaboration

 Dr. Irina Burd is a professor in the Johns Hopkins Medicine Department of Gynecology and Obstetrics.
-She holds a joint appointment in the Department of Neurology, where she also serves as associate professor.
+She holds a joint appointment in the Department of Neurology, where she also serves as professor.
 Her areas of clinical expertise include high-risk pregnancy conditions and fetal brain development.
 Dr. Burd was recruited to Johns Hopkins Medicine to spearhead the development of the field of fetal neurology.
 She is the founder and director of the Integrated Research Center for Fetal Medicine at the Johns Hopkins University School of Medicine and is the Director of the Fetal Neurosonology Program.

 Dr. Burd earned her undergraduate degree from Rutgers University.
 She completed the combined M.D./Ph.D. program at Rutgers University-Robert Wood Johnson Medical School.
 She completed her residency in obstetrics and gynecology at Thomas Jefferson University Hospital and performed a fellowship in maternal-fetal medicine at the University of Pennsylvania.
 Dr. Burd joined the Johns Hopkins faculty in 2011.